hulanguyen/WeatherSample/README.md

 #5.
 What need to improved for app?
 1. UI need to more dynamic for adapt dynamic font size
 2. Update code for fixing warning for
+3. Updapted code for more trickly VIPER architecture which each modules communicate through the prototol.